Sign in →

 Clinical Information

-Heterozygous pathogenic variants in NOTCH3 also cause autosomal dominant lateral meningocele syndrome (LMS).
+Heterozygous disease-causing variants in NOTCH3 also cause autosomal dominant lateral meningocele syndrome (LMS).
 LMS is a rare condition associated with multiple lateral meningoceles, hearing loss, developmental delay, hypotonia, joint hyperlaxity, and variable additional congenital malformations.
 LMS typically occurs due to a de novo disease-causing variant, but rare instances of inheritance from an affected parent have been reported.

 Reference Values